 Research output per year

-I am a social anthropologist studying historically-situated utopian desire.
+I am an anthropologist of utopian desire.

 I look at how particular places at particular times feel to those living through them, by asking people what they want the world to be like in the future.

-My Masters thesis (2015) was entitled The anthropology of utopia in the factory of souls: Daydreaming in the UK Jobcentre.
+I first developed the elicitation of utopian desire as an ethnographic method in my masters thesis, which was entitled The anthropology of utopia in the factory of souls: Daydreaming in the UK Jobcentre.
 It discussed jobseeking under the 2010s neoliberal workfare regime in the UK as a form of affective labour, the product of which was a disposition of docile despair.
 It also explored how the utopian desires which some jobseekers expressed to me suggested the instability of this disposition.

-My research interests also include care; gender; kinship; creative ethnographic methods; political activism; crises economic, ecological and emotional.
+My research interests also include care; gender; kinship; creative ethnographic methods; political activism; and crises economic, ecological and emotional.

 Research output: Chapter in Book/Report/Conference proceeding › Chapter